 In contrast, the traditional bidding system is lengthy and requires publishers to make multiple touchpoints to monetize their ad inventory.

-Thus, real-time bidding offers many other benefits besides automation, such as much control over the selling process.
+Thus, real-time bidding offers many benefits beyond automation, such as greater control over the selling process.
 This bidding method is often used in SSPs, such as Sevio Ad Manager, easing the selling process for all publishers.

-Moreover, paring the efficiency of RTB with a robust SSP that seamlessly blends a user-friendly design with advanced technologies and easy-to-follow analytics to help you alleviate your ad inventory buying process.
+Moreover, pairing RTB’s efficiency with a robust SSP that seamlessly blends a user-friendly design with advanced technologies and easy-to-follow analytics to help you streamline your ad inventory buying process.

 Programmatic Direct (PD)